Almost there — let's save your idea

 • Work inside a stronger control model.
 Fliplet supports security review, solution access management, version history, rollback, and data access controls.

-• Meet security and compliance expectations.
+• Support stricter security and governance requirements.
 Fliplet's published security materials cover encryption, SSO, ISO 27001:2022 certification, and a GDPR-aware operating model.

 • Publish where users actually are.
 Teams can publish to the web, Apple App Store, Google Play, and private enterprise distribution channels.

-• Keep apps maintainable over time.
+• Keep software maintainable over time.
 Teams can move from prototype through publishing and ongoing improvement in one workflow, while Fliplet handles platform upkeep and over-the-air updates.

-That makes Fliplet a better fit when the goal is not just "Can we build this?" but "Can we run this safely?"
+That makes Fliplet a stronger fit when the goal is not just "Can we build this?" but "Can we run this safely?"
+Final compliance still depends on customer requirements and configuration, but the default delivery model is more controlled from the start.

 The real decision